Cheek filler

 - Sleep on your back the first night if possible

-- Bruising at the cannula entry point is common — arnica gel helps
+- Bruising at the cannula entry point is common.
+Arnica gel helps

 - Light makeup is fine after 4-6 hours; avoid heavy pressure on the cheekbone

-If anything feels wrong — severe pain, white patches, vision changes — message me on WhatsApp immediately.
+If anything feels wrong.
+Severe pain, white patches, vision changes.
+Message me on WhatsApp immediately.

 What I tell everyone.

-NMC-registered, fully indemnified, and on the regulators’ lists at NMC, Save Face and JCCP.
+NMC-registered.
+Fully indemnified.
+On the regulators’ lists at NMC, Save Face and JCCP.

 Good to know.